Joseph Brewer, Ph.D.

 Tom Arne Nordvik

 Mr. Nordvik represents the largest outside shareholder in RES, Tomoharu AS.
-He serves as the Managing Director of BirdieBreeze AS, a family office based in Norway and majority owned by the Moe and the Nordvik families.
+He serves as the Managing Director and co-founder of BirdieBreeze AS, a family office based in Norway and majority owned by the Moe and the Nordvik families.

-Mr. Nordvik has a background in investment banking and was the Founder and CEO of Sigma Fondsforvaltning in 2006, which specialized in the Energy and Life Sciences sectors.
+Mr. Nordvik has a background in investment banking and was the Founder and CEO of Sigma Fondsforvaltning in 2006, which specialised in the Energy and Life Sciences sectors.
 Sigma was sold in 2012, and Mr. Nordvik has had an active role in several investments done through Tomoharu since that time.

 Mr. Nordvik has been a member of the executive management team of the Company and its affiliates since 2011.